-E-commerce firm Myntra has no plans to significantly increase discounting over the coming weeks to drive sales after the recent demonetisation move hit online retail, its CEO Ananth RPT Ananth Narayanan today said.
+E-commerce firm Myntra has no plans to significantly increase discounting over the coming weeks to drive sales after the recent demonetisation move hit online retail, its CEO Anant Narayanan said on Thursday.

 "Post-demonetisation, our growth rate has come down which I believe will last two months but it will come back.
 So we have not decided to increase discounting, but use the opportunity to innovate on digital payments ," he told reporters here.